 Two of the most commonly interchanged thermoplastic elastomer materials are styrenic block copolymers (SBCs) and thermoplastic vulcanizates (TPVs).
 Let’s review the similarities and differences between the two and when one might be preferred over the other.

 SBCs are synthetic rubber copolymers of dissimilar materials that create a two phase system composed most commonly of styrenic (S) end blocks linked together by a rubber midblock of ethylene and butylene (EB).
 Styrene is the hard rigid phase and EB is the soft elastomeric phase.
 EB is produced by hydrogenating the butadiene midblock.
 These form a copolymer of S-EB-S where the styrene end block associates and forms a physical crosslink at room temperature, giving the TPE an elastic quality while melting and flowing easily at typical processing temperatures.
-Polypropylene (PP) is often used as the continuous phase but also use oils, fillers, stabilizers and other additives as part of the recipe.
+Polypropylene (PP) is often used as the continuous phase.
+Oils, fillers, stabilizers, pigments and other additives are also used as part of the recipe.
 This category of TPEs is common in applications where the typical use temperature is between -40C and +90C, although this can be widened with the addition of additives.

 - Oxygen, ozone and UV resistance